Category: Tenant/Squatters/Rental Property

 How to Sell a House With Tenants Tennessee

-You should also talk about security deposits.
-Tenants should know what will happen to their deposit after the sale, like whether it will go to the new owner.
-People can understand and trust each other better if they talk about this clearly.
+Security deposits should be talked about, too.
+Tenants need to know what will happen to their deposit after the sale, e.g., if it will go to the new owner.
+When people are free to talk about something, they can understand each other better and trust each other.

 Rights and Duties Under the Law